aaronjanse/asciidots/readme.md

 Here is the list if available flags:

 ```
--c [cycles]       Run the program for a specified number of cycles
 -t [ticks]        Run the program for a specified number of ticks

 -s                Run without printing ANYTHING to the console.
 Useful for benchmarking